 Applications are received electronically through the University’s employment webpage for a minimum of 30 days.

 Screening and Selection

-On or after the application review date, the Search Committee Chair pre-screens applications based on minimum qualifications to remove unqualified applicants.
+On or after the application review date, the Search Committee Chair and Dean pre-screens applications based on minimum qualifications to remove unqualified applicants.

 The Search Committee proceeds to screen qualified applicants using the Applicant Screening Form and marks recommendations for interviews.
 Completed forms are returned to HR who compiles and maintains the information as part of the search file.

 For any candidates who would require a H1B Visa, the Search Committee Chair must submit a written justification to the Dean.
 If approved by the Dean, the Academic Vice President/Provost must approve before a candidate is interviewed or hired.

 Based on the recommendations of the Search Committee and in consultation with the Dean, a group of candidates are selected for interviews.
 HR will work with the search committee to coordinate days/times of interviews, notify successful candidates of interview dates/times, and will send notice to all unsuccessful applicants.